Torfkopp/masterarbeit/praesentation/sections/concept.typ

       - Black-box function is made of an encoding of the network
         - e.g. a, b, c with bounds (0, 256) representing the hidden layers

-      - BO algorithms proposes set of parameters
+      + BO algorithms proposes a set of parameters
-      - Parameters are used to create network
+      + Parameters are used to create a network
-      - Network is run through cycle, trained 'normally'
+      + Network is run through the cycle \ and trained 'normally'
-      - BO uses reward to improve model
+      + BO uses the rewards to improve model
     ]
     #colbreak()
     #v(-2em)